dfds/blaster/README.md

 ```
 The call flow from user to Blaster goes through an AWS ALB for authentication.
 To simulate the JWT from the ALB (1) below is replaced with a header-injector proxy.

-(2) is replaced with a fake team service.
+(2) is replaced with a fake capability service.

 ```ascii
                   +---------+